aidanke99/VBA-Challenge/README.md

 Method

 to begin the project, I started by creating headers in a separate column, and calulated the yearly change of each ticker, and calculated this change as a percentage.
+To do this, I needed to know when the ticker symbol changed, so the loop would know when to reset, and move on to the next ticker, and recalculate